learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-07/APIs/README.md

 response["data"][0]["images"]["original"]["url"] #=> "http://media0.giphy.com/media/FiGiRei2ICzzG/giphy.gif"
 ```

-We have a huge module on APIs and walkthroughs of good APIs for you all to practice intergrating APIs into your projects!
+We have a huge module on APIs and walkthroughs of good APIs for you all to practice integrating APIs into your projects!

 ###Resources
 [Here's a great Quora page on APIs for laypeople.](http://www.quora.com/In-laymans-terms-what-is-an-API-1)